 Compute Σ of vertical forces:

-It is interesting to view the results in the diagram below.
-Widths of lines representing bars are in proportion to the forces acting on the bars as are the arrows representing the applied force and reactions.
+It is interesting to visualise in the diagram below forces acting on individual bars.
+Width of the line representing each bar is proportional to the force acting on the bar as are the arrows representing the applied force and reactions.

 I welcome feedback at: